norio-nomura/OctotreeForSafari/README.md

 ## License

-OctotreeForSafari.app is available under the GPL license.
+`OctotreeForSafari` is available under the GPL license.
 See the [LICENSE](LICENSE) file for more info.